 Prepare your answer by reflecting on trends you are currently aware of, such as TikTok’s increasing popularity, the use of social listening tools to understand audiences, and the rise in online purchases through social media platforms.
 In addition, consider subscribing to sources of social media industry news, downloading the latest reports from trusted sources, and preparing your interview question answer accordingly.

-Interviewers ask this to learn whether your prior experience aligns with the company’s existing social media efforts and ones they want to make going forward.
+Interviewers ask this to learn whether your prior experience aligns with the company’s existing social media efforts and the ones they want to make going forward.

 Prepare your answer by gathering notes on the software programs, apps, tools, and tactics you prefer and why.
-For example, you may like using customer relationship management tools like Salesforce and Hubspot because of their integration capabilities and ease of use.
+For example, you may like using customer relationship management tools like Salesforce and HubSpot because of their integration capabilities and ease of use.
 You might also find it useful to investigate additional social media tools and prepare talking points on how the company you’re applying to work for might benefit from them.

 Interviewers ask this to discover your leadership style and experience and how that will translate to managing the company’s social media team, initiatives, and campaigns.